aiidateam/aiida-website/docs/news/posts/2024-09-20-simpler-installation.md

 # Simplifications to the installation of AiiDA since v2.0

-Dear users,

-As we are always working hard to improve your experience with AiiDA, we would like to share with you some of the new features aimed at user friendliness since the last major release v2.0.
+Dear users, as we are always working hard to improve your experience with AiiDA, we would like to share with you some of the new features aimed at user friendliness since the last major release v2.0.
 In this blog post, we will cover improvements to the installation, so let's get started, shall we?

 ## Service-less AiiDA